AHA Grants and Fellowships

 Albert J. Beveridge Grant

-The Albert J. Beveridge Grant for Research in the Western Hemisphere are available to support research in the history of the Western hemisphere; individual grants do not exceed $1,000.
+The Albert J. Beveridge Grant for Research in the Western Hemisphere supports research in the history of the United States, Canada, and Latin America; individual grants do not exceed $1,000.
+See the list of past recipients.

 Michael Kraus Research Grant

-The Littleton-Griswold Grant offers grants of up to $1,000 for research in US legal history and the field of law and society, broadly defined.
+The Littleton-Griswold Grant offers grants of up to $1,000 for research in US legal history and in the general field of law and society, broadly defined.
+See the list of past recipients.

 J. Franklin Jameson Fellowship